With a purchasing power of more than $340 billion, Gen Z is expected to shake up the retail industry.

 As members of the generation enroll in college or begin to spend their own money, news outlets have predicted and reported bursts in school-related purchases fueled by Gen Z shoppers.

-Ultimately, many researchers believe that Gen Z's interest in academia is rooted in their need for financial stability.
+Many researchers believe that Gen Z's interest in academia is rooted in their need for financial stability.
 Many in the age group believe that a good education will lead to a great job with high pay.

 As a marketer, it's important to keep Gen Z's budgeting and educational goals in mind.
 This generation wants to learn new things, is saving for college, and prioritizes investments that better their future.
-You'll need to convince them that your product is worth buying -- even when they're putting most of their money into a college fund.
+You'll need to convince them that your product is worth buying – even when they're putting most of their money into a college fund.

 As you create your product promotions or campaigns, consider how your product could help or benefit the experiences of someone planning for college, college students, or young professionals.

-For example, if you're marketing furniture, you could create a promotion that highlights products that would fit in an apartment or dorm room.
+For example, if you're marketing furniture, you could create a promotion highlighting products that fit in an apartment or dorm room.
 Or, if you market a clothing company, you could highlight clothing items that could be worn in a job interview in a blog post on your website.

-After viewing your educational content, audiences might want to learn more about your product and develop a stronger sense of trust for your brand.
+After viewing your educational content, audiences might want to learn more about your product and develop a stronger trust in your brand.
 Later, if they're interested in buying a product related to your brand's industry, they might consider your brand first.

 If you want to leverage educational content, keep the age range of your audience in mind.
 While younger members of Gen Z might be primarily interested in B2C brand content due to their college or high-school age, Gen Zers entering internships or the workforce might value educational B2B content that can show them how to get ahead in their industry.